 Schedule Character Dining for an off-park day – Most of Disneyland's character meals are located in its hotel restaurants, so you do not need your park ticket to enjoy them.
 Sleep in, enjoy a leisurely breakfast buffet with your favorite Disney characters and then spend the rest of the day in Downtown Disney, at the beach or at your hotel pool.
 Whether in the middle or at the end of your trip, you'll be glad for a “day off.”

 Get free ice water – You can ask for a free cup of ice water at any counter-service restaurant in Disneyland, with or without a meal.

 Order a kids' meal – Guests of any age can order kids' meals at Disneyland's counter service restaurants.
 Kids meals are smaller and less expensive, and generally include fresh fruit and vegetable options.

-Share snacks – I’m not squeamish about sharing food and drinks with my husband and kids.
-I’ve found that when we share, we can sample more of Disneyland’s fun treats throughout the day without getting too full or buying multiples of everything.
+Share snacks – I'm not squeamish about sharing food and drinks with my husband and kids.
+When we share, we can sample more of Disneyland's fun treats throughout the day without getting too full or buying multiples of everything.

-Eat family style – When my husband and sister and I tried Disneyland’s famous Monte Cristo sandwiches at Cafe Orleans, we ordered two entrees, an appetizer and an extra plate and ate family style.
+Eat family style – When my husband and sister and I tried Disneyland's famous Monte Cristo sandwiches at Cafe Orleans, we ordered two entrees, an appetizer and an extra plate and ate family style.
 Our server was very accommodating.
-The entrees were too big for one person, but ordering a little less food and sharing it was just right.
+The entrees were large, so ordering a little less food and sharing it was just right.